drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 ![The hierarchy of knowledge]({{ site.baseurl }}/images/hierarchy_of_knowledge.png)

-Especially books around people and behavior can be relevant for a lifetime, as technology changes but people don't.
+Especially books about people and behaviour can be relevant for a lifetime, as technology changes but people don't.

-Having a solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
-Skills based on information have to be built on top of fundamentals.
+A solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
+We have to build skills based on information on top of fundamentals.

-*Note: I have included a few exceptional books that live in the cross section between information and fundamentals.
-I make an effort to keep those in my lists only as long as they remain relevant.*
+*Note: I have included a few exceptional books that live in the cross-section between information and fundamentals.
+I try to keep those in my lists only as long as they remain relevant.*

 ### Don't judge a book by its ~~cover~~ programming language

-It is common for books that target fundamental knowledge to utilize specific programming languages to illustrate their examples.
-Some people get discouraged and reject the book if they haven't worked with that language before, or have no intention of using it in the future.
+It is common for books that target fundamental knowledge to utilise specific programming languages to illustrate their examples.
+Some people get discouraged and reject the book if they haven't worked with that language or have no intention of using it in the future.

 Fundamental knowledge is widely applicable.
 Learning a concept or technique in one technology stack and transferring the implementation to another should be business as usual.
 Smart engineers have no such limits.

 ### Success is a process, not a moment

 Investing in your craft takes a lot of time and effort.
-Reading one book won't bring you success overnight, but creating a habit of reading books regularly - along with plenty of practice - will definitely transform you to a better engineer and stronger professional.
+Reading one book won't bring you success overnight, but creating a habit of reading books regularly - along with plenty of practice - will transform you into a better engineer and stronger professional.

 Got any book suggestions of your own?
 Don't hesitate to drop a line in the comments below!